 Today is Martin Luther King Jr. Day.
-It is the day Americans honor Dr. King’s legacy and his crucial role in helping our nation get closer to its goal of equality for all.
-There are several important lessons from MLK that we can teach our children.
-Let’s honor this day by sharing these lessons with our kids and implementing them into our own lives.
+It is the day Americans honor Dr. King’s legacy and his crucial role in helping our nation get closer to its goal of equality for all.1 We can teach our children several important lessons from MLK.
+Let’s honor this day by sharing these lessons with our kids and implementing them into our lives.

 1. Dare to dream . . . and dream big.

 Without a doubt, the quote that most people associate with Dr. Martin Luther King Jr. comes from his historic 1963 speech, “I have a dream.”
-Martin Luther King Jr. had a dream, and he declared it to the world.
+Martin Luther King Jr. had a dream and declared it to the world.
 No matter who you are or how big your dreams are, your dreams are valid.
 Teaching our children to dream big and work hard is a powerful lesson.
 Maybe your child dreams about becoming a doctor, astronaut, ballerina, or YouTube star.
 Maybe they dream about riding their bike without training wheels, being the fastest runner in their class, or tying their shoes by themselves.
-No matter how big or small, let’s teach our children to believe in themselves, believe in their dreams, and work hard to make those dreams come true.
+No matter how big or small, let’s teach our children to believe in themselves and their dreams and to work hard to make those dreams come true.

 2. Love others.

 Martin Luther King Jr. believed in the power of love.
 He taught us to love others and not hate because love always wins in the end.
 He believed that hating people is stooping low and that no one should ever fall prey to hate.
 Because when you return hate for hate, no one wins.

 “Let no man pull you so low as to hate him.” – MLK

-So when your child gets upset with you or a friend or teacher, let’s remember this message and remember the power of love.
+So when your child gets upset with you, a friend, or a teacher, remember this message and the power of love.
 This is one of our favorite lessons from MLK.

 3. Don’t judge someone by their appearance.